SkyeH-M/The-Old-Dog/README.md

  * Images used in the Contact Us page are positioned in the background with text laid over the top displayed against a white background so viewers aren't distracted by images.

  ### Features
  The Old Dog website includes three main pages, Home, Our Collections, and Contact Us, these pages are all accessible through the navigation menu shown near the top of the screen.
 A Thank You page is also accessible if a viewer submits a question to the Contact Us page to notify them that their question has been received.
+On the index page there is working Youtube content which is copright free from the channel Creative Commons.
+This video does not autoplay, it only plays when a user actively clicks on the content.

  * The pages include:
    * A navigation bar that enables viewers to navigate to each of the three main pages of the site.
 The page the viewer is currently on is displayed with an underlined title to show which page is active.
 Upon hovering over each of the navigation links they'll also be underlined to show the viewer where they are clicking.
 The navigation bar is responsive meaning that it decreases in size if viewed on smaller screen sizes, and becomes a collapsible hamburger bar if viewed on mobile.
 This is to streamline the appearance of the navigation bar and reduce clutter on mobile screens.